 A great option for both in-town riding and touring the N21 features a removable and washable ClimaComfort lining, it comes in two shell sizes so you’ll be able to get a perfect fit.
 Secured with a quick-release strap the N21 features a large clear visor but an easy-to-use internal UV resistant visor, to keep the sun out of your eyes.
 It’s a feature-packed lid from a well-known manufacturer, at a great price.

-There’s no denying that the Shoei J Cruise is a top quality open face helmet.
-It’s quite a bit more expensive than the Nolan but it packs almost all of the features of a top of the range full-face helmet.
-The shell is made from a multi-composite fibreglass, there’s a machine washable lining, noise reducing earpads and preparation for a Bluetooth intercom.
-The visor is Pinlock-ready and the internal visor is anti-fog anti-scratch.
+There’s no denying that the Shoei J-Cruise range is a top quality open face helmet.
+The J-Cruise 2 is an upgrade from its predecessor.
+It’s quite a bit more expensive than the Nolan, but it packs almost all of the features of a top of the range full-face helmet.
+The shell is made from multi-composite fibreglass, with a machine washable lining, drop-down internal sun visor, and preparation for a Bluetooth intercom.
+The visor is Pinlock Evo prepared while the release strap is an easy-to-use micro ratchet.
 It’s the perfect open face for touring or city slickers.

 There are lots of cheap open face helmets on the market.
 Amazon is packed with pver 1,000 results when you search for ‘open face helmet’ but not all of them are road legal.
 It’s a bit of a minefield.